MatMasIt/notesArchive/latest/Inglese/2021/ottobre/lunedì_11/13_13_00/apppunti.md

 He can be influenced by absent things as they were present

-The passion is not the same of the time but it resembles the oe
+The passion is not the same of the time but it resembles the one caused by current events

+similar but not equal
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0MTYxOTkwNTYsMTE1MTI2MzU0MCwtMT
+eyJoaXN0b3J5IjpbLTE0MzA2MjcyODcsMTE1MTI2MzU0MCwtMT
 I0OTY4NDg5MV19
 -->